nvdla/doc/doc/ias/unit_description.rst

 -  Channel pre-extension.
 The weight kernel should do channel pre-extension.
 It is unlike DC mode or Winograd mode.

 -  Data mapping in convolution buffer.
-The image data mapping in convolution buffer is very different.
-All element of left/right padding and input pixel line are compactly residing in CBUF entries.
+The image data mapping in the convolution buffer is different from DC and Winograd mode.
+   All elements of left and right padding and input pixel line are compactly residing in CBUF entries.
    See figure below.
 If channel size is 4, the element mapping order is R(Y)->G(U)->B(V)->A(X).
 If channel size is 3, the order is